 Web of Life is a way to bring together people who are passionate about an equitable future for people and planet to co-create a sustainable and resilient community to better navigate the challenges of our time through a deeper and embodied connection to the natural world and to ourselves.

-If you feel the pain of the disconnection between human beings and the natural world, and from our own bodies, I invite you to join us.
-Through body practices that weave together breath, movement, nature-based practices and the power of sound, I’m visioning an embodied community of the heart that I hope to be one node in a vast global and interconnected web of strong beacons of hope amid chaos and challenges.
+If you sometimes feel the pain of the disconnection between human beings and the natural world, and from our own bodies, I invite you to join us.
+Through body practices that weave together breath, movement, nature-based practices and the power of sound, I’m visioning an embodied community of the heart as part of a global and interconnected web of beacons of hope amid chaos and challenges.
+It’s offering some ways to explore of growing collectively into deeper resilience through connectivity to ourselves, each other and the natural world, through many pathways including body and breath practices, dream time, our reciprocal relationship to the natural world, and the power of sound, music and chant.
+There is a strong focus on the body as a place both where trauma may be stored and where resourcefulness and resilience may be accessed.
+This includes both our human bodies and the ‘body of the Earth’ – what happens when we create more space to be in a loving and reciprocal relationship with our bodies and the Earth?

 This project may be a good fit for you: